Directed Subset Feedback Vertex Set is Fixed-Parameter Tractable: General -transversal Problems: Covering the Shadow of a Solution

 Of course, when we are trying to construct this set $Z$, we do not know anything about the $\F$-transversals of the instance.
 In particular we have no way of checking if a given set $Z$ satisfies this property.
 Nevertheless, we use a randomized procedure that creates a set $Z$ and we give a lower bound on the probability that $Z$ satisfies the requirements.
 For the construction of this set $Z$, one can use a very specific probability distribution that was introduced in \cite{marx-razgon-stoc-11}.
 This probability distribution is based on randomly selecting ``important separators'' and taking the union of their shadows.
 In this paper, we modify the selection of important separators in a way that improves the success probability.
 The precise description of the randomized procedure and the properties of the distribution it creates is described in Theorems~\ref{th:random-sampling-bad} and \ref{th:random-sampling}.
 Using the theory of splitters we can derandomize the randomized selection into a deterministic algorithm that returns a bounded number of sets such that at least one of them satisfies the required property (Section~\ref{subsection-derandomization}).

+First we focus on the reverse shadow and try to ensure that (with good probability) $Z$ covers the reverse shadow of $T^*$.
+Then in Section~\ref{sec:analysis-algorithm}, we argue that, after reversing the orientation of the edges of the graph, a second application of the random selection can be used to cover the forward shadow.
+Thus in this section, we consider only the reverse shadow of $T^*$.

 Roughly speaking, we want to select a random set $Z$ such that for every every $(W,Y)$ where $Y$ is in the reverse shadow of $W$, the probability that $Z$ is disjoint from $W$ but contains $Y$ can be bounded from below.
 We can guarantee such a lower bound only if $(W,Y)$ satisfies two conditions.
 First, it is not enough that $Y$ is in the shadow of $W$ (or in other words, $W$ is an $Y-T$ separator), but $W$ should contain important separators separating the vertices of $Y$ from $T$ (see Theorems~\ref{th:random-sampling-bad} and \ref{th:random-sampling} for the exact statement).
-Second, a vertex of $W$ cannot be in the reverse shadow of other vertices of $W$, this is expressed by the following technical definition:
+Second, $W$ and $Y$ have to be disjoint, otherwise there is clearly no set covering $Y$ and disjoint from $W$.
+In other words, a vertex of $W$ cannot be in the reverse shadow of other vertices of $W$, which is expressed by the following technical definition:

 \begin{definition}{\bf (thin)} Let $G$ be a directed graph.
 We say that a set $W\subseteq V(G)$ is \emph{thin} in $G$ if there is no $v\in W$ such that $v$ belongs to the reverse shadow of $W\setminus v$ with respect to $T$. \end{definition}